 During the spring of each year, the Board releases a Long Term Accommodation Plan (LTAP).
 This plan forecasts where new schools or additions may be needed, schools that will remain well-utilized, open and operating schools with unused space and schools that may be candidates for a Program and Accommodation Review.

-A Community Planning and Partnerships (CPP) meeting is planned to be held during the May 19, 2021 Boad Meeting.
+The Community Planning and Partnerships (CPP) meeting is planned to be held during the May 19, 2021 Boad Meeting.
 Planning staff will present suitable facility partnership opportunities to community organizations and the public.
 Notifications regarding the meeting are sent to community organizations listed in the Notification List and the general public.
 We request potential partners to provide relevant planning information at the CPP Meeting, such as population projections, growth plans, community needs, land use and green space/park requirements.

 Staff are available to meet with interested partners on an individual basis.
 To set up a meeting, please contact the Planning department.